theleoborges/imminent/README.md

 Short answer: semantics.

 core.async channels offer a fine grained coordination mechanism and uses lightweight threads.
 That makes it powerful but unsuited for IO operations as it can drain its threadpool quite quickly.
 Additionally, channels are *single take* containers so if you need to share the result of a computation with more than one consumer you need pub/sub.
+Exception handling - see below - is also a little different.

 Streams are useful when you have data which is naturally modelled as signals such as reading user keyboard input, mouse movement and pretty anything which is time-dependant and generates a continuous stream of values.
 It's overkill for one-off parallel computations.